The Parochial Church Council (PCC) of St Matthew & St James, Mossley Hill, Liverpool

 - The right to have your information erased

-- When we receive your request we will confirm whether the data has been deleted or the reason why it cannot be deleted.
-For example because we need it for our legitimate interests or regulatory purposes.
+- When we receive your request we will confirm whether the data has been deleted or the reason why it cannot be deleted, for example because we need it for regulatory

-- The right to object to processing of your data
+- The right to restrict the processing of your data

 - The right to data portability